elclanrs/jq-idealforms-old/README.md

 }
 ```
 ####`dob`
-Must be a valid date of birth, years between 1900 and the current year.
-Might need an update next century :)
+Must be a valid date of birth in this century, that is 100 years range from the current year.

 ```javascript
 'myinput': {